farhiongit/c_thread_pool/README.md

 Workers are started automatically when needed, that is when a new task is submitted whereas all workers are already booked.
 Workers are running in parallel, asynchronously.
-Each worker can process a task at a time.
+Each worker can process one task at a time.
 A task is processed as soon as a worker is available.

-A worker stops when all submitted tasks have been processed or after an idle time (half a second).
+A worker stops when all submitted tasks have been processed or after an idle time.
 Idle workers are kept ready for new tasks for a short time and are then stopped automatically to release system resources.

 For instance, say a task requires 2 seconds to be processed and the maximum idle delay for a worker is half a second:

 - if the task is repeatedly submitted every 3 seconds to the thread pool, one worker will be created and activated on submission, and stopped after completion of the task and an idle time (of half a second).
-- if the task is submitted every 2.4 seconds to the thread pool, one worker will be created and activated on submission, kept idle and ready for the next task.
+- if the task is submitted every 2.4 seconds to the thread pool, one worker will be created and activated on submission, kept idle and reactivated for the next task.
 - if the task is submitted every 2 seconds, one worker will be active to process the tasks.
 - if the task is submitted every second, two workers will be active to process the tasks.
 - if the rate of submitted tasks is very high, the maximum number of workers (as passed to `threadpool_create_and_start ()`) will be active.